fbpx

 We aim to equip the younger generation through schools with the knowledge and skills necessary to thrive in an ever-evolving world.

-However, the traditional school system, the cornerstone of education for decades, is increasingly failing students due to its unwillingness and inability to institute systemic change quickly.
+However, the traditional brick-and-mortar school system, the cornerstone of education for decades, is increasingly failing students due to its unwillingness and inability to institute systemic change quickly.

 So, why does the current school system fail?
 Five main reasons contribute to traditional education’s current limitations, but luckily many alternative approaches could help address those shortcomings.